 CYPs report any suspected or alleged abuse or neglect of a child.
 CYP Professionals are mandated reporters, meaning that they are required by law to make a report when abuse or neglect is suspected or alleged.
-CYP Professionals in the United States immediately and directly report child abuse or neglect suspicions to the installation Family Advocacy Program (FAP) and Child Welfare Services (CWS).
-CYP Professionals in overseas locations report these suspicions immediately and directly to FAP or local installation security, as applicable.
+CYP Professionals in the United States immediately and directly report child abuse or neglect suspicions to the installation Family Advocacy Program (FAP) and Child Protective Services (CPS).
+CYP Professionals in overseas locations report these suspicions immediately and directly to the FAR.

-CYPs are also required to report any
+CYPs are also required to report any instances of Problematic Sexual Behavior.

-instances of Problematic Sexual Behavior.
 Most researchers place sexual behaviors along a continuum from natural and healthy childhood sexual play to behaviors that are concerning, problematic or harmful to self and others.
-CYP Professionals are trained to recognize sexual behavior in the context of developmental age (typically occurring when children are friends, the same age, same size, and same developmental stage).
-If your child is displaying behavior that becomes concerning, CYP programs are required to report to the installation FAP and CWS.
+CYP Professionals are trained to recognize sexual behavior in the context of developmental age (typically occurring when children are friends, the same age, same size, and same developmental stage.
+If your child is displaying behavior that becomes concerning, CYP programs are required to report to the installation FAP and CPS.
 The welfare and safety of a child is always paramount and CYP are stewards of this mission.